-Buffer zone - A numerical figure of five percent (5%) below the minimum facility complexityformula-based pay level (breakpoint) for a particular facility's pay level.
+Buffer Zone - A numerical figure below the minimum facility complexity- formula-based pay level (breakpoint) for a particular facility's pay level.
 This figure will be used in conjunction with air traffic projections to determine if change to a lower pay level is appropriate.
+The buffer zones and the associated breakpoints are depicted in Appendix 1 of this Appendix.